Christianity in Africa: History

-Early Church
+Antiquity: Early Church

+Christianity reached Africa first in Egypt around the year 50 AD.
 Mark the Evangelist became the first bishop of the Alexandrian Patriarchate in about the year 43.
 At first the church in Alexandria was mainly Greek-speaking.
 By the end of the 2nd century the scriptures and liturgy had been translated into three local languages.
 Christianity in Sudan also spread in the early 1st century, and the Nubian churches, which were established in the sixth century within the kingdoms of Nobatia, Makuria and Alodia were linked to those of Egypt.